Rabder/cse15l-lab-reports/lab2.md

 1. `stringlst` still has our first `String` (`"How are you doing today"?`).
 2. `url` holds `http://localhost:1024/add-message?s=I%27m%20feeling%20fine%20today`.
 3. `parameters` now stores the following elements: `{"s", "I'm feeling fine today"}`.
 We still add the element at index 0 to `stringlst`.
-4. We loop through every element of `stringlst` and print the newly added string along with any other strings in the list.
+4. We concatenate every element of `stringlst` to `s1` and print the newly added string along with any other strings in the list.